-Substantial interest in Entity A; Entity A did \$10K+ worth of business with Entity B in the prior 12 months; and Council action would have a special economic effect on Entity B Other conflict situations:
+- Substantial interest in Entity A; - Entity A did \$10k+ worth of business with Entity B in the prior 12 months; and - Council action would have a special economic effect on Entity B

-Member of Council received more than \$1,500 in campaign contributions form person/entity; In the two-year contribution cycle for that Member's election date; and Council action would have a special economic effect on that person/entity If a conflict exists under state law or the Code of Ethics: Conflicted member of Council must file an affidavit with the City Secretary stating the nature of the interest Conflicted member of Council must leave the room during discussion of and vote on the matter Voluntary recusal sometimes appropriate Even if actual conflict does not exist, to avoid the mere appearance of impropriety Other Ethical Constraints State law prohibits accepting any item worth \$50 or more, or money in any amount Under Code of Ethids: A city official must submit a written disclosure of any gift of food, lodging, transportation, or entertainment that reasonably appears to exceed \$500 in value A member of Council may not represent another person's (except spouse or minor children) or entity's interests before the Council or any City board City officials cannot disclose confidential info Under the Code of Ethics:

-No city official or Council candidate may meet with a City employee for political campaigning when that employee is on duty No city official may pressure a city employee to engage in or refrain from political activity City assets (facilities, personnel, equipment, supplies) may not be used to promote a position in a political campaign City officials subject to TOMA may not during a meeting "deliberate" via cell phone Under the Code of Ethics:
+Other conflict situations:

+• Member of Council received more than \$1,500 in campaign contributions from person/entity;

+- In the two-year contribution cycle for that Member's election date; and - Council action would have a special economic effect on that person/entity

+If a conflict exists under state law or the Code of Ethics:

+• Conflicted member of Council must file an affidavit with the City Secretary stating the nature of the interest

+• Conflicted member of Council must leave the room during discussion of and vote on the matter

+Voluntary recusal sometimes appropriate

+• Even if actual conflict does not exist, to avoid the mere appearance of impropriety

+Other Ethical Constraints

+State law prohibits accepting any item worth \$50 or more, or money in any amount

+Under the Code of Ethics:

+• A city official must file a written disclosure of any gift of food, lodging, transportation, or entertainment that reasonably appears to exceed \$500 in value

+• A member of Council may not represent another person's (except spouse or minor children) or entity's interests before Council or any City board

+• City officials cannot disclose confidential info

+Under the Code of Ethics:

-No former member of Council may disclose confidential information obtained during his/her term of service No former member of Council may have a financial interest in a contract with the City worth >\$1,000 within 13 months of the end of his/her term If a former city official becomes employed by an entity within two years of the execution of a contract between the City and said entity, and the former official was involved in negotiating the contract, the contract is voidable and the entity may be banned for 3 years PART III: OPEN GOVERNMENT REQUIREMENTS Texas Open Meetings Act Requirements of the Act:
+• No former member of Council may disclose confidential information obtained during his/her term of service for 3 years

+• No former member of Council may have a financial interest in a contract with the City worth >\$1,000 within 13 months of the end of his/her term

+• If a former city official becomes unemployed by an entity within two years of the execution of a contract between the City and said entity, and the former official was involved in negotiating the contract, the contract is voidable and the entity may be banned

+Part III: Open Government Requirements Texas Open Meetings Act

+Requirements of the Act:

-Meetings are public and notice must be posted in advance for public A "meeting" consists of a quorum of the body, which is 5 Cannot meet in numbers less than a quorum to circumvent the Act Cannot discuss City business in a setting where a quorum is present Cannot discuss City business via email amongst a quorum Can only discuss items on the agenda that was posted in advance The Act provides criminal sanctions for violations Fine between \$100 and \$500 Confinement in jail for 30-180 days Public officials must complete Open Meetings training within 90 days of taking office.
-Texas Public Information Act Requirements of the Act:
+Meetings are public and notice must be posted in advance for public

+- A "meeting" consists of a quorum of the body, which is 5 - Cannot meet in numbers less than a quorum to circumvent the Act - Cannot discuss City business in a setting where a quorum is present - Cannot discuss City business via email amongst a quorum - Can only discuss items on the agenda that was posted in advance

+The Act provides criminal sanctions for violations

+- Fine between \$100 and \$500

+- Confinement in jail for 30-180 days

+- Public officials must complete Open Meetings training within 90 days of taking office

+Texas Public Information Act

+Requirements of the Act:

-Records held by the City, the Council, or individual members of Council are presumed to be public
+• Records held by the City, the Council, or individual members of Council are presumed to be public

-Such records are subject to state retention guidelines

-Any person can make a public information request seeking access to public information City handles responses to PIRs

-Gather records for release

-Seek AG opinion if an exception might apply
+- Such records are subject to state retention guidelines - Any person can make a public information request seeking access to public information - City handles responses to PIRs - Gather records for release - Seek AG opinion if an exception might apply

 The Act provides criminal sanctions for destruction, alteration, or concealment of public records

-Fine between \$25 and \$4,000

-Confinement in jail for 3-90 days
+- Fine between \$25 and \$4,000 - Confinement in jail for 3-90 days

-Public officials must complete Public Information Act training within 90 days of taking office.
+• Public officials must complete Public Information Act training within 90 days of taking office

-- 3. PUBLIC COMMENTS

-- 4. ADJOURNMENT
+4. ADJOURNMENT

+At 5:32 p.m.
+Mayor Long said, there being no further business this meeting is adjourned.

-PAT HALLISEY MAYOR
+NICK LONG MAYOR

 DIANA M. STAPP CITY SECRETARY

 (SEAL)

 MINUTES APPROVED: